WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * toDataURL/toBlob convert image data to the rec-2020 color space.
 * Images with no color profile, when drawn to the canvas, are assumed to be in the sRGB color space, and are converted to rec2020 for the purpose of the draw.

+#### The "rec2100pq" color space
+* Support is optional.
+* User agents that select the rec2100pq color gamut in CSS media queries must support this color space.
+* The color space corresponds to ITU-R Recommendation BT.2100 using the Reference PQ EOTF and full-range quantization.
+* toDataURL/toBlob convert image data to the rec2100pq color space.
+* Images with no color profile, when drawn to the canvas, are assumed to be in the sRGB color space, and are converted to rec2100pq for the purpose of the draw according to the `luminanceGain` parameter (see below).

+#### The "rec2100pqn" color space
+* Support is optional.
+* User agents that select the rec2100pqn color gamut in CSS media queries must support this color space.
+* The color space corresponds to ITU-R Recommendation BT.2100 using the Reference PQ EOTF and narrow-range quantization.
+* toDataURL/toBlob convert image data to the rec2100pqn color space.
+* Images with no color profile, when drawn to the canvas, are assumed to be in the sRGB color space, and are converted to rec2100pqn for the purpose of the draw according to the `luminanceGain` parameter (see below).

 #### The "p3" color space
 * Support is optional.
 * User agents that select either of the the p3 or the rec2020 color gamuts in CSS media queries must support this color space.